winbench/bench/docs/src-content/guide/app-setup.md

 #### Installation {#typ-package-install}
 A _Package App_ can be installed, if it is not installed already.

-The installation of a package app is performed by the following steps:
+The installation of a _Package App_ is performed by the following steps:

 * Execute the package manager in the installation mode,
   e.g. `npm install package-xyz@3.1.2 --global`.